Liz Truss criticised for private flight to Australia which ‘cost taxpayers £500,000’

 The newspaper said she had travelled on the private government Airbus A321 which a senior source told them would have cost £500,000 to operate.

-The Foreign Office said the trip was within the rules set by the ministerial code, and using the private jet allowed the trip’s delegation to travel together and have private discussions on sensitive security matters.
+The Foreign Office said the trip was within the rules set by the ministerial code.

 But Labour’s deputy leader Angela Rayner said the use of the private jet showed “the public exactly quite how little respect this Conservative Government has for taxpayers’ money”.